Biriyani (film): Plot

 Sugan decides that Parasu should impersonate Varadharajan alive since the real Varadharajan is dead.
 He comes there with Parasu but finds the assassin trying to kill Sugan.
-Vijaykrishna wants Varadharajan back, but it was not him who called Sugan.
-Sugan and Vijaykrishna get into a fight along with Sampath, who gets in a fight with the hit-woman.
+Vijaykrishna wants Varadharajan back, but it was not he who called Sugan.
+Sugan and Vijaykrishna get into a fight along with Sampath, who gets into a fight with the hitwoman.
 Another police officer, ACP Vikram, kills the female assassin and returns Varalakshmi safely.
 A few days later, at Varadharajan's funeral, Sugan learns the truth about Varadharajan's death.
 A man named Avinash was in love with Varadharajan's daughter only for money, but Sugan and Parasu inadvertently stopped their love on the way to the new branch opening.

 Avinash uses his brother to get his love back by bringing Sugan and Parasu using Maya, and Maya used drugs to make Sugan and Parasu very drunk.
-Then, the assassin comes by, killing Maya so that she does not tell the truth to Sugan.
-Sugan figures out that it was none other than Vikram, Avinash's brother, who was behind everything.
+Then the assassin arrives and kills Maya, so she does not tell Sugan the truth.
+Sugan figures out that Avinash's brother, who is none other than Vikram, was behind everything.
 Soon, Riyaz and Vijaykrishna also find out the truth.
 Riyaz tells Sugan to kill Vikram, Sugan fights with Vikram, and they both fall from the office into the swimming pool below.
 What happens to either of them is unknown.